kamalasekar091/Up42-challenge/README.md

 ## Task Done

-    1) Created Layers for application for separation of duties
+    1) Created Layers in application for separation of duties
     2) Added custom Exception for few errors
     3) Added Logging
     4) Added test case for each layer
+    5) Swagger for API Documentation
+    6) Actuator to monitor Health of application

 ## Assumption made